JotaGreen/keytap/design_specs.md

 ## Technical Implementation Notes
 - Use Web Audio API's context.currentTime as source of truth for sync
 - Implement pre-loading and buffering of audio files
-- Use PixiJS for efficient rendering of staff and notes
 - To convert the colors from okhsl to rgb, use as reference the code in https://github.com/bottosson/bottosson.github.io/blob/master/misc/colorpicker/colorconversion.js.
 It is MIT licensed.
 - Apply a small (~100ms) default pre-delay before starting visual scrolling
 - Calculate note positions dynamically based on audio playback position